 The friends we have met through the SOWER ministry are wonderful new friends, but they are friends for a season and for a reason.
 We believe that He has given us season friends to help us to reconcile our concern about leaving lifetime friends in Colorado.
 And He has given us season friends to further convict our hearts about His mighty outreach across this country.
 He is doing it by giving us more and more friends than we have ever before had!
-Not only the SOWERs that we are meeting but also the friendships we are making with the wonderful camp staffs at all of the places where we have been graciously allowed to share our talents.
+Not only the SOWERs that we are meeting but also the friendships we are making with the wonderful camp staffs at all of the places where we have been graciously allowed to share our gifts and talents.

 As Deb and I continue our travels in this favored ministry, we realize that the God who blessed us with the opportunity to join SOWERs has also provided us many seasonal friends to help fill the “friendship hole” in our personal community.
 But He has also given to us an opportunity to first-hand witness how expansive and dynamic His reach truly is.
 Our lifetime friends may be in Colorado, but our Friends (with a capital “F”) are now EVERYwhere.
 They are not just at bible study in Colorado, or at the office, or “down the street.”
 We are developing a God-given network of friends that literally spans the entire country.

-It has not happened yet, but Deb and I so look forward to crossing trails and meeting again face-to-face with “old” SOWER friends who have been on past projects with us for a season and a reason.
+Though it has happened only a few times, Deb and I so love crossing trails and meeting again face-to-face with “old” SOWER friends who have been on past projects with us for a season and a reason.
 And meeting up with past project leadership, too.
 Sometimes project staff will even call, eMail, or send you a bulletin updating you on their ministry activities.
 A Christmas card is always fun to get.
 In the meantime, we cherish the lifetime friendships that are “on hold” for a while.